 - We ensure that the needs of all children who have SEND are met to the best our ability with the funds available. - If we require additional funding or resources to meet your child's needs then we discuss this at our Multiagency Termly Planning Meeting with the schools Inclusion Officer, Educational Psychologist and other external agencies to decide whether a referral to the provision agreement (PA) panel is needed to request further funding. - The SENDCo makes applications to the PA panel stating the current levels of need and how the school are catering for this.
-We explain what we were requesting, why and what we propose the impact of this request will be for the child. - If the referral is successful, the panel can grant up to 10 hours top up funding to enhance the 15 hours provision that school provide. - This funding is reviewed and re applied for annually.
+We explain what we are requesting, why and what we propose the impact of this request will be for the child. - If the referral is successful, the panel can grant up to 10 hours top up funding to enhance the 15 hours provision that school provide. - This funding is reviewed and re applied for annually. - The SEN budget is allocated each financial year.
+The money is used to provide additional support or resources dependant on an individual's needs. - The additional provision may be allocated after discussion with the class teacher at pupil progress meetings or if a concern has been raised by them at another time during the year.